file statistics

 Maximum Scale FactorDoubleThe Maximum Scale Factor scales the sample values with the greatest Priority.

-Use Log DataBooleanThe Use Log Data toggle will force the size of the glyph to be based on the log10 of the selected data.
+Use Log DataBooleanThe Use Log Data toggle forces the size of the glyph to be based on the log10 of the selected data.

-Generated GlyphChoice: Sphere, Cube, Cone, Cylinder, Polygon, DiskThe Generated Glyph choice allows the user to select the type of glyph that is automatically generated.
+Generated GlyphChoice: Sphere, Cube, Cone, Cylinder, Polygon, DiskThe Generated Glyph choice selects the type of glyph that is automatically generated.

 Glyph ResolutionIntegerThe resolution for generated cone, polygon, cylinder, and disk glyphs.